ncordeirfcup/ChEMBL-Data-Curator/README.md

 # ChEMBL-Data-Curator
-1. This tool processes and curate the .csv data downloaded from ChEMBL based on some user specific criteria.
+1. This tool provides Tkinter based GUI to process and curate the .csv data downloaded from ChEMBL based on some user specific criteria.
 2. It includes a column at the end of the processed file as 'Active' that contained binary values (1 or 0) based on the activity cut-off value specified by the user.
 3. It also download a file where the user mnay check which data-points are duplicates and have large variations in the reported activity values.
 The user may decide whther to keep these data-points or not.
 # Requirements